Broomwagon/broomwagon/README.md

 ### What is broomwagon?

-Broomwagon is a sleek, intuitive, and powerful eCommerce platform for faster and customer experience
+Broomwagon is a sleek, intuitive and powerful eCommerce platform for faster and easier customer experience

 ===